 - Demonstrate respect, empathy, and compassion for others.

-We also have as a goal to collaborate with others (such as parents) to develop a deeper understanding of child development and how individual child learn.
+We also have as a goal to collaborate with others (such as parents) to develop a deeper understanding of child development and how individual children learn.

 3. Our families are knowledgeable about project work.